📋 In this article

 - Bring sweets (mithai) as a supplementary gift at most occasions

-- Give silver items — universally auspicious across Hindu and Muslim traditions
+- Silver items — universally auspicious across Hindu and Muslim traditions

-- Use bright, festive wrapping — gold, red, yellow, green
+- Bright, festive wrapping — gold, red, yellow, green

 Avoid